cdurf1/Trial/Getting_started_2_0.md

 # Getting started
 <a id="2.0"></a>

 A high-availability Lustre file system managed by Intel® Manager for Lustre* software requires that your entire storage system configuration and all  interfaces comply with a pre-defined configuration.
-For detailed information, see the section High Availability Configuration Specification in the Intel® Enterprise Edition for Lustre* Software Installation Guide.
-Also see the guide Lustre* Installation and Configuration using Intel® EE for Lustre* Software and OpenZFS.
+For detailed information, see the section High Availability Configuration Specification in the *Intel® Enterprise Edition for Lustre\* Software Installation Guide*.
+Also see the guide *Lustre\* Installation and Configuration using Intel® EE for Lustre\* Software and OpenZFS*.

 **Note:** All references herein to the "manager" refer to the Intel® Manager for Lustre* software.
 The Intel® Manager for Lustre* software can be used to: